St John’s RC Primary Burnley

 14.1 Complaints will be handled in line with our Complaints Policy.
 This can be found on our website and is available for our School Office.

-14.2 Complaints or allegations made again staff members will be dealt with in line with Keeping Children Safe in Education 2020 and The Romero Trust Complaints Policy.
+14.2 Complaints or allegations made again staff members will be dealt with in line with Keeping Children Safe in Education 2019 and Lancashire County Council policy.

 14.3 All complaints about the use of force will be thoroughly, speedily and appropriately investigated.

 15.1 All staff (teaching staff and support staff) have been consulted and have contributed to the writing of this policy.